bnb-chain/BEPs/BEP21.md

 BEP-21 Proposal describes functionality to improve freeze functionality of tokens on the Binance Chain.
 Such as:

-+ Freeze from Any: Currently only the token owner can freeze tokens.
++ **Freeze from Any**: Currently only the token owner can freeze tokens.
 This should be updated to allow any account holder to freeze tokens on their address.
-+ Freeze with BondPeriod: Freeze the token with a specified bond period for the token after which they can be claimed.
++ **BondPeriod**: Freeze the token with a specified bond period for the token after which they can be claimed.
-+ Unfreeze: Unfreeze the tokens and begin the unbonding period (if any).
++ **Unfreeze**: Unfreeze the tokens and begin the unbonding period (if any).
 A second unfreeze call after tokens are unbonded is necessary to then claim.
-+ QueryBondPeriod: QueryBondPeriod will return the bond period of the token freeze.
++ **QueryBondPeriod**: QueryBondPeriod will return the bond period of the token freeze.
-+ QueryUnlockTime: QueryUnlockTime will return the unlock time of the token freeze.
++ **QueryUnlockTime**: QueryUnlockTime will return the unlock time of the token freeze.

 ## 3. Status